theimowski/master-thesis/docs/section-application.md

 For the form module utility, F# quotations allowed to extract name of a field to be used in HTML rendering, as well as parsing the request body on server side.
 Thanks to that, no annotations had to be used for the properties of `Register` record type.
 Second argument of the `TextProp` and `PasswordProp` were lists of duplex (client and server side) validations rules.
-Type definition of duplex rules was similar to server-side-only rules, except they required also a tuple of string (key and value) for to depict proper attribute of HTML `input` element:
+Type definition of duplex rules was similar to server-side-only rules, except they required also a tuple of string (key and value) to depict proper attribute of HTML `input` element:

 * `maxLength 30` determined a string for text input, no longer than 30 characters,
 * `passwordRegex pattern` specified a regular expression to be matched on password inputs.